draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

-Run the ``HQTB`` Pipeline
+Run the ``HQTB`` Workflow
 =========================

-This page explains how to run the complete ``HTQB`` (high-quality template based) pipeline and how to collected the neccessary data.
+This page explains how to run the complete ``HTQB`` (high-quality template based) worfklow and how to collected the neccessary data.

-For more information about the steps of the pipeline, see :ref:`overview-hqtb`.
+For more information about the steps of the worfklow, see :ref:`overview-hqtb`.

 ``HQTB``: Quickstart
 --------------------

-The pipeline can either be run directly from the command line or its functions can be called from inside a Python script.
+The workflow can either be run directly from the command line or its functions can be called from inside a Python script.
 The input in both cases is a configuration file that contains all information needed (data file paths and parameters) to run it.

 The `configuration <hqtb-config.html>`__ can be downloaded using the command line: